Giotto (spacecraft): Halley encounter

+The Soviet Vega 1 started returning images of Halley on 4 March 1986, and the first ever of its nucleus, and made its flyby on 6 March, followed by Vega 2 making its flyby on 9 March.
+4 march was also the date when Giotto took its first distant photo of the comet from a range of 59 million kilometres.
+A final course correction took place on 12 March aiming to put the probe 540km from nucleus.
+The distance was chosen as 500km was the minimum distance at which Giotto's camera could track the comet with the additional 40km being the uncertainly in the comet's position.
+Three hours prior to the probe reaching its minimum distance from the comet the camera began following its encounter program taking a photo every 4 seconds.
+This revealed it was tracking the comet at the wrong speed and a last minute correction to its programming had to be made.

 Giotto passed Halley successfully on 14 March 1986 at 596 km distance, and surprisingly survived despite being hit by some small particles.
-One impact sent it spinning off its stabilized spin axis so that its antenna no longer always pointed at the Earth, and its dust shield no longer protected its instruments.
+One impact 7.6 seconds before closest approach sent it spinning off its stabilized spin axis so that its antenna no longer always pointed at the Earth, and its dust shield no longer protected some of its instruments.
 After 32 minutes Giotto re-stabilized itself and continued gathering science data.

 Another impact destroyed the Halley Multicolor Camera, but not before it took photographs of the nucleus at closest approach.

 First Earth flyby

 Giotto's trajectory was adjusted for an Earth flyby and its science instruments were turned off on 15 March 1986 at 02:00 UTC.

-Grigg-Skjellerup encounter
+Grigg–Skjellerup encounter

 Giotto was commanded to wake up on 2 July 1990 when it flew by Earth in order to sling shot to its next cometary encounter.

-The probe then flew by the Comet Grigg-Skjellerup on 10 July 1992 which it approached to a distance of about 200 km.
+The probe then flew by the Comet Grigg–Skjellerup on 10 July 1992 which it approached to a distance of about 200 km.
 Afterwards, Giotto was again switched off on 23 July 1992.

+The cost of this mission extension was $6.3 million.